derrandz/gemini-dht-spec/Transport-Logic-And-Security.md

 ## Security
 ----
-Peer connections could be encrypted using AES 256-bit Galois Counter Mode (GCM) with a Curve25519 shared key established by an Elliptic-Curve Diffie-Hellman Handshake.
+Peer connections should be encrypted using AES 256-bit Galois Counter Mode (GCM) with a Curve25519 shared key established by an Elliptic-Curve Diffie-Hellman Handshake.

 Very similar to TLS handshakes